Family Hike at Jack London State Historic Park in Glen Ellen

-The park is split into two halves, the lower ranch, which includes the House of Happy Walls and the ruins of Wolf House, and the upper ranch, which includes the bulk of Beauty Ranch and the Londons' cottage.
+The park is split into two halves: the lower ranch, which includes the House of Happy Walls and the ruins of Wolf House, and the upper ranch, which includes the bulk of Beauty Ranch and the Londons' cottage.
 Opportunities for great walks and hikes abound in both places, but we usually bear right and head to the upper ranch first when we visit the park.
-We picnic at one of the sunny picnic tables on the cottage grounds, and then hike along the vineyards up to the Pig Palace.
+We like to picnic at one of the sunny picnic tables on the cottage grounds, and then hike along the vineyards up to the Pig Palace.

 Also at the upper ranch are the ruins of the winery that occupied the land before it was purchased by London, as well as numerous farm buildings and equipment.
 Miles of trails criss-cross the area, too.
 Kids get a kick out of the old horse-drawn wagons and farm equipment, as well as the so-called Pig Palace, a technologically advanced (for the 1910s) piggery built by London.
 Historic buildings and sites are well-marked by didactic panels that feature informative descriptions as well as period photos.

 If you're up for a longer walk with the kids, the half-mile hike up to the lake, with its historic bath house, majestic redwood trees, and stone dam built by London in 1913, is easy and rewarding.
 Miles of additional trails wind their way further up the mountain, for those in seek of even more hiking opportunities.

 To the left of the entrance kiosk, you'll find the lower ranch.
 This is a good place to start your visit if you're a newcomer to the park, with the museum in the House of Happy Walls serving as an ideal introduction to Jack London's life, work, and travels.
 After touring the museum, head out on the trails that lead to Jack and Charmian's grave site and the ruins of Wolf House.